vinay9943/Python-Diwali-Sales-Analysis/README.md

 ### 🔍 Key Insights

-- Uttar Pradesh generated the highest number of orders.
+- Uttar Pradesh generated the highest sales and order count.
-- Maharashtra and Karnataka were among the top-performing states.
+- Maharashtra and Karnataka also contributed significantly.
-- A small number of states contributed a significant portion of total sales.
+- Sales were concentrated in a few major states.

 ### 💡 Business Recommendation

-- Increase inventory in high-performing states during festive seasons.
+- Increase inventory in high-demand states.
-- Run region-specific marketing campaigns.
+- Launch region-specific festive campaigns.
-- Expand operations in states with strong customer demand.

 ---